mp3guy/ElasticFusion/README.md

 When you have all of the dependencies installed, build the Core followed by the GUI.

 # 2. Is there an easier way to build it? #
 Yes, if you run the *build.sh* script on a fresh clean install of Ubuntu 14.04 or 15.04, enter your password for sudo a few times and wait a few minutes all dependencies will get downloaded and installed and it should build everything correctly.
 This has not been tested on anything but fresh installs, so I would advise using it with caution if you already have some of the dependencies installed.
+It might also work on 16.04, but not guaranteed (modify it to coerce it into the 15.04 path).

 # 3. Installation issues #